skilld-labs/subnetwork-generator/README.md

     "lastSubnetwork": "10.0.0.0"
 }
 ```
-If service up and running at subnetwork.service, then
+If service up and running at `https://subnetwork.service`, then
 ```bash
 docker network create --subnet=$(curl https://subnetwork.service/new/default) network_name
 ```